simeononsecurity/simeononsecurity.ch/content/articles/fortinet-vs-cisco-comparing-network-security-applicances/index.en.md

 **Cisco's ASA** appliances also offer an **easy-to-use management interface** and support for a range of network environments.
 This means that organizations can easily integrate Cisco's ASA appliances into their existing networks without having to make significant changes to their infrastructure.

-In conclusion, both **Fortinet's FortiGate appliances** and **Cisco's ASA appliances** offer high-performance, scalable, and easy-to-manage solutions for network security.
+Wrapping up, both **Fortinet's FortiGate appliances** and **Cisco's ASA appliances** offer high-performance, scalable, and easy-to-manage solutions for network security.
 The choice between the two will depend on the specific needs of your organization, such as network size, performance requirements, and budget.

 ### Pricing and Licensing